 |Network||First address in the primary IP range for the subnet|

-|Default Gateway||Second address in the primary IP range for the subnet|
+|Default gateway||Second address in the primary IP range for the subnet|

-|Second-to-last Reservation||Second-to-last address in the primary IP range for the subnet that is reserved by Google Cloud for potential future use|
+|Second-to-last address||Second-to-last address in the primary IP range for the subnet that is reserved by Google Cloud for potential future use|

 |Broadcast||Last address in the primary IP range for the subnet|

-Auto mode IP ranges
+Auto mode IPv4 ranges

-auto mode network.
+mode VPC network.
 IP ranges for these subnets fit inside the

 10.128.0.0/9 CIDR block.
-Auto mode networks are built with
+Auto mode VPC networks are built with

-one subnet per region at creation time, and will automatically receive new subnets in
+one subnet per region at creation time and automatically receive new subnets in

 new regions.
 Unused portions of

 10.128.0.0/9 are reserved for future